 This Key Lime Pie has lots of tangy pie filling made with sweetened condensed milk and lime juice.
 It is a perfect cooling summer dessert!

 You will love this Key lime pie!
-It has an almond crust and a generous amount of pie filling.
-It is different from traditional Key lime pie recipes because it uses whole eggs instead of just egg yolks.
+It breaks from the traditional graham cracker crust and uses a delicious almond crust.
+And that is not the only difference this pie boasts: it contains a generous amount of pie filling made from whole eggs instead of egg yolks.
 Does the change in eggs alter the taste?
 Not at all.
 It is sweet, tart, and delicious!

 Almond Crust for Key Lime Pie